 COVID-19 support for business

-The government has announced that both the Small Business Grant Fund and the Retail, Hospitality and Leisure Grant Fund that were launched at the beginning of April are to close.
+The Small Business Grant Fund and the Retail, Hospitality and Leisure Grant Fund that were launched at the beginning of April, closed on Friday 28 August 2020.

 Business Rates Relief

 Revised bills have now been issued to all eligible businesses.
 If you haven’t heard from us, please get in touch:

 Telephone: 0300 300 8011

 What are the support measures that have been announced?